As Time Goes By (Harpers Bizarre album)

-As Time Goes By is an album by Harpers Bizarre, released in 1976.
+As Time Goes By is the fifth and final studio album by Harpers Bizarre, released in 1976.

-This reunion release of the group does not include former member Ted Templeman.
+This reunion release of the group does not include former member Ted Templeman, who by this point, had established himself as a record producer.

 Dick Scoppettone used several pseudonyms for his original songs (Gene Bob Smith, Misha Mack, Jack Van Gleason, Lord John, Joseph Bocci).